spyhimself/simple_shell/README.md

-simple shell by Ayyoub Chentih and Aymen TARAR
+simple shell by Ayyoub Chentih and Ayman TARAR